Alex Reemts • November 25, 2025

 • New footings or foundations

 If the structure has a roof or structural framing, assume a permit is required.
+Because they are lightweight and durable, aluminum patio covers are often easier to engineer for permit approval compared to heavier traditional wood structures.

 🧾 Austin Patio Cover Permit Process